Delaunay decompositions minimizing energy of weighted toroidal graphs: Introduction

 \subsection{Related work}

-It is common in computer graphics \cite{Gortler2006,Gu2003} and discrete conformal geometry \cite{Glickenstein2007,Glickenstein2011,Mercat2001,Kenyon2002,Springborn2008} to consider edge weights defined by equation \eqref{eq:dualprimal} from a given Delaunay decomposition.
-On the one hand, it includes the cotangent-weight Laplacian which is obtained from the finite element discretization \cite{Pinkall1993}.
-On the other hand, the corresponding discrete harmonic functions are related to deformations of circle patterns \cite{Lam2015a}.
+It is common in discrete conformal geometry \cite{Glickenstein2007,Glickenstein2011,Kenyon2002,Lam2019,Mercat2001,Springborn2008} and computer graphics \cite{Gortler2006,Gu2003} to consider edge weights in the form of equation \eqref{eq:dualprimal} from a Delaunay decomposition.
+On the one hand, the corresponding discrete harmonic functions describe infinitesimal deformations of circle packings \cite{Lam2015a}.
+On the other hand, it includes the cotangent-weight Laplacian which is obtained from the finite element discretization \cite{Pinkall1993}.
+Compared to them, our result is about the converse construction from a weighted graph to a Delaunay decomposition.

 Delaunay decompositions minimize energy in several other ways.
 An example is Rippa's theorem \cite{Rippa1990}.
 For that setting, vertex positions are fixed while combinatorics are allowed to change.
 It is in contrast to our setting where combinatorics and edge weights are fixed but vertex positions are allowed to move.